How to program Arduino Pro Mini

 Step 3

-Thirdly, now create the required program to upload to the Pro Mini board.
-For that, I used the LED blink example.
+Thirdly, now create the program that needs to be uploaded to the Pro Mini board.
+For that, I used an LED blink example.

 void setup() {